MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 | h\ :sub:`i`\ = offset\ :sub:`i`\  +  amplification\ :sub:`i`\  *  h\ :sub:`0`\

 |
-| The formulation of the above equation has been modified in PecubeGUI to allow for choosing the reference elevation from which to apply the ammplification and offset parameters.
+| The formulation of the above equation has been modified in PecubeGUI to allow for choosing the reference elevation from which to apply the amplification and offset parameters.
 One can now choose to have the sea level, minimum, maximum, or mean elevation as a reference (see Figure 8).
 The topographic evolution now follows:

 | h\ :sub:`i`\ = offset\ :sub:`i`\  +  topo_ref - [amplification\ :sub:`i`\  *  (topo_ref - h\ :sub:`0`\)]